XIZEYE/xizeye.github.io/_pages/about.md

 News
 ------
 September 12, 2024
 :   I am happy to announce that our research project, supervised by [Prof. Marcos Escobar-Anel](https://www.uwo.ca/stats/people/bios/marcos-escobar-anel.html) and [Prof. Lars Stentoft](https://economics.uwo.ca/people/faculty/stentoft.html) is finally published by *Finance Research Letters* 😀.
 This paper explores which volatility index (VIX) maturity to use in affine GARCH model estimation.
 To rank models' forecasting performance, we utilize a novel modification, namely the model confidence class (MCC) upon the traditional and widely applied model confidence set (MCS) approach that will rank models in statistically comparably performing classes (tiers).
 In addition to the best-performing models, this procedure will also split the inferior models apart.
-With the help of MCC, our results show that 1-month VIX is an overall favourite 😁 and 1-year VIX (VIX1Y) is the least desirable to use 😭 .
+With the help of MCC, our results show that 1-month VIX is an overall favourite 😁 and 1-year VIX (VIX1Y) is the least desirable to use 😭.
 [This paper](https://www.sciencedirect.com/science/article/pii/S1544612324010833) is now open access. <br/><br/>

 July 02, 2024
 :   I passed the [Financial Risk Manager (FRM)](https://www.garp.org/frm) Exam Part I with top quartiles (1111) in all 4 subjects 😁.
 Topics in Part I give a holistic view of enterprise risk management and are beneficial to everyone working at finance firms. ~ One step further to FRM ~. <br/><br/>

 June 21, 2024
-:   I am deeply honored to receive the 2023 - 2024 Faculty of Science Graduate Student Teaching Award😊. <br/><br/>
+:   I am deeply honored to receive the 2023 - 2024 Faculty of Science Graduate Student Teaching Award 😊. <br/><br/>

 March 13, 2024
 :   Completed [Teaching Mentor Program](https://teaching.uwo.ca/programs/allprograms/teachingmentor.html). ~ Keep sharpening lecturing and public speaking skills ~. <br/><br/>